henrietterebnor/inf226_oblig2/project/README.md

 in methods for queries and inserts.
 In the login-server project we started out with, there was a lot of raw SQL, which is what one should especially avoid to protect oneself against SQL-injections.
 The original project only used a dictionary as a database for the users, so we created messages and user tables in the database.

-Furthermore, the original project did not handle any of the common security exploits like CSRF, xxs and SQL injections.
-We will go into detail later on how we have mitigated the risks of such attacks. the users, so we created messages and user tables in the database.
+The original project did not handle any of the common security exploits like session managing, password handling, CSRF, and xss and SQL injections.
+We will now go into detail on how we have mitigated the risks of such attacks.
+After this we will answer the questions from 2B.
-The original project did not handle any of the common security exploits, and we will now discuss how we have implemented protection against these.

-#### Handling passwords
-We implemented password checking from the package password_strength, and decided to only check the strength, and not uppercase and length etc, because we know these requirements do not matter particularly, as length is the most important when it comes to password guessing and brute force attacks.
-We saw the recommendation of limiting the password strength requirement at 0.66, while testing we thought it was very strict and not very user friendly, but simple passwords are one of the mayor contributors to security breaches, so our users will just have to come up with long passwords.
-It is quite tiresome though, to come up with a password that works, so here is one that will pass: prcjdøGusbnr3klfud87.

-We use the generate_password_hash() from werkzeug.security to hash the passwords before they are stored in the database.
-This method both adds salt and hashes the password.
-We have manually checked that the password is not stored directly in the database, and that they are all different.

 #### Login, Logout, and Sessions
 The FlaskLogin package provided us with some really useful tools for our application.
 We started out with